asuncionjc/Show_and_Tell_Mathematical_Proofs/README.md

 To this aim, the basic ideas of a mathematical proof will be given and illustrated in two well-known techniques: proof by contradiction and proof by induction.
 Moreover, we all together will solve some examples ✍🏼 to clarify the concepts.

-In this talk, no previous knowledge is required 😃 You will just need some paper 📒 and a pen to write notes ✍🏼 and to be eager to learn 😃💪
+In this talk, no previous knowledge is required 😃 You will just need some paper 📒 a pen to write notes ✍🏼 and to be eager to learn 😃💪

 Note that the source file of the abstract can be found [here](./Abstract/Abstract_show_and_tell.tex), as well as the [pdf document](./Abstract/Abstract_show_and_tell.pdf).